globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-- Try registering a user, sign in, play the game and see your statistics!
+- Try registering a user
+- Sign in
+- Play the game
+- See your statistics